phaidra/phaidra-admin-manual/Classification_server/upgrading_skosmos.md

 7. update dependencies: `php composer.phar update --no-dev`

-8. restart Apache \(this will clear gettext and APC caches - reloading is not enough!\): `service httpd restart` on CENTOS and `apache restart apche2` on UBUNTU
+8. restart Apache \(this will clear gettext and APC caches - reloading is not enough!\):
+ `service httpd restart` on CENTOS and `apache restart apche2` on UBUNTU
+9. clear your browser cache, as it may contain JavaScript or CSS files from the old version

 ### Version specific notes